 Regardless of what your situation is, you should phone an emergency dentist as soon as possible after your problem starts.
 They will provide you with expert guidance on what your next steps should be and let you know whether it is safe to delay treatment for a few days.

-Dr. Feit is an experienced prosthodontist, which means that he is highly trained in how to create dental restorations that feel, function, and look like real teeth.
-In most cases, he is able to repair or replace teeth in a way that beautifully complements an individual’s natural facial characteristics and that looks completely natural
+Our dentist is a highly experienced, which means that he is highly trained in how to create dental restorations that feel, function, and look like real teeth.
+In most cases, he is able to repair or replace teeth in a way that beautifully complements an individual’s natural facial characteristics and that looks completely natural.

 Patient comfort is one of our top priorities.
 Anesthesia ensures that the area where we are working is numb.
 Sedation is also available for patients who require extensive treatment or who feel a bit apprehensive about undergoing dental procedures.
 Following your appointment, your mouth may be a little sore.
 However, the pain from your dental emergency will be gone.
 Depending on the nature of the problem that we treat, you may feel completely better within a few days to a week.